samsquire/mazzle/README.md

 ![AMIPipeline](/docs/example-01.png)

-1. You have a Chef cookbook called ‘ubuntu-java’ that can install Java.
+1. You have a Chef cookbook called ‘java’ that can install Java.
 You test with test kitchen.
 2. You have a packer template file called ‘ubuntu-java.json’.
 3. You have a terraform folder called ‘ubuntu-java’.